-If you have been injured in an accident, you should consult a Spokane personal injury lawyer who focuses on car accidents.
+If you have been injured in an accident, you should consult a personal injury lawyer who focuses on car accidents.
 There are specific personal injury laws in Spokane that can influence the outcome of your case.
 Understanding them is critical for being able to file a claim and for successfully maximizing the value of it.
-As a local attorney, I help my clients to receive the highest possible compensation by understanding the laws and working within them.
+As an Orange County car accident lawyer, To receive the highest possible compensation by understanding the laws and working within them.
 Here are several that you should know about prior to filing an injury claim or even when filing a claim against a family member

 #1 There is no cap on financial awards.

 The state of Washington has ruled that a cap on financial awards is unconstitutional so there is no limit to what you can receive.
 Instead, it is up to your attorney to build a strong case that demonstrates why you are entitle to compensation and what that compensation should be.

 #2 You must file before reaching the statute of limitations.